S. Christopher Collier

 Toxic Tort & Environmental Litigation

 Chris has defended toxic tort and environmental litigation claims, including a substantial number of asbestos lawsuits, throughout his legal career.
-He has also defended claims involving exposures to talc, mixed chemicals, benzene, formaldehyde, methyl ethyl ketone, and mold.
+He has also defended claims involving exposures to talc, plastics, mixed chemicals, benzene, formaldehyde, methyl ethyl ketone, and mold.
 He has participated in all phases of the defense of these matters, from initial discovery through dispositive motions, expert discovery, settlement negotiations, and trial.

 Chris serves as national counsel to a Fortune 500 commodity chemical company involved in both premises and product liability claims of alleged asbestos and chemical exposures.
 He also serves as national counsel for various entities that have been named as premises defendants in asbestos litigation.
 In these roles, Chris coordinates national defense issues.
 He also serves as counsel for several additional clients on a regional and state-wide basis.
 Chris understands the complexities faced by companies in toxic tort and asbestos litigation, having advised one of the nation’s Class I railroads on issues related to asbestos liability from both a legal and business standpoint.